Prelude in C minor, BWV 999: Reception

 Hans Neemann, writing in the Bach-Jahrbuch of 1931, had no doubt that Bach composed the Prelude for lute:Neemann identified five more compositions by Bach as intended for lute.
 In the Bach-Werke-Verzeichnis, first published in 1950, these compositions were grouped in the BWV 995–1000 range, in a section for lute works.
 The same six compositions were published in Series V, Vol. 10, of the New Bach Edition, in 1976.

 The Prelude has been adapted for various instruments, including lute, piano and guitar.
 It is a pedagogical work much in the spirit of The Well-Tempered Clavier, with which it shares musical characteristics.
 In the second decade of the 21st century, digital facsimiles of Kellner's manuscript became available on the Berlin State Library and Bach Digital websites.

 Recordings

-Some guitarists perform the Prelude BWV 999 in D minor instead of in its original key of C minor.
+Some guitarists perform the Prelude BWV 999 in D minor instead of in its original key of C minor (but they can however use D Standard Tuning so that when they play in D Minor, it sounds as the Original C Minor).